Neutrino Decoherence via Modified Dispersion: Results and Discussion

 Another flux composition can result from radioactivity that produces neutrons, which eventually decay to produce electron neutrinos.
 These are called neutron beam sources and have a flux composition given by,

 Lastly, at very high energies, charm quarks may decay into leptons, which may produce the initial flux composition given by,

-As seen from the left of Fig.~\ref{fig:probcompare1}, the flavour compositions of neutrinos change as they travel from their source to Earth.
+As seen from the left of Fig.~\ref{fig:probcompare1} and Tab.~\ref{tab:flavour_compositions1}, the flavour compositions of neutrinos change as they travel from their source to Earth.
 The expected ratios for three different pre-oscillation initial abundances of (1 : 2 : 0), (1 : 1 : 0), (1 : 0 : 0), and (0 : 1 : 0) are represented by green, red, blue, and magenta markers, respectively.
 At Earth-based neutrino telescopes, the measured post-oscillation abundances, encircled by a yellow marker, are (0.38 : 0.31 : 0.31), (0.34 : 0.34 : 0.32), (0.25 : 0.43 : 0.32), and (0.43 : 0.24 : 0.23).
 However, when incorporating decoherence arising due to MDR into the analysis alongside post-oscillation data, the measurements shift to (0.35 : 0.32 : 0.32), (0.41 : 0.31 : 0.28), (0.55 : 0.26 : 0.19), and (0.26 : 0.36 : 0.38), respectively.
 This indicates a significant and verifiable influence of decoherence on the results.
 All these measured values correspond to normal hierarchy (NH).
-While on the right of Fig.~\ref{fig:probcompare1}, we conducted similar measurements with inverted hierarchy (IH).
+While on the right of Fig.~\ref{fig:probcompare1}, we conducted similar measurements and measured values are given in Tab.~\ref{tab:flavour_compositions2} with inverted hierarchy (IH).
 The post-oscillation observations reveal the flavour compositions as follows: (0.34 : 0.33 : 0.33), (0.42 : 0.29 : 0.29), (0.65 : 0.17 : 0.15), and (0.17 : 0.41 : 0.42) for the four outlined sources detailed in Sec .~\ref {subsec:flavcomp}.
 Notably, when decoherence is incorporated into the analysis, the observed flavour compositions shift to (0.32 : 0.35 : 0.32), (0.38 : 0.30 : 0.32 (0.55 : 0.23 : 0.22), and (0.23 : 0.39 : 0.38).
 These results underscore significant distinctions in measurements across the two different hierarchies.
 This signature of decoherence on neutrino oscillation properties decisively opens new avenues to address the still-open question of neutrino preferred hierarchy.
+At this point, it is important to acknowledge that, in all the flux composition measurements conducted here, we have chosen to set aside the systematic uncertainties involved.

 Furthermore, we can draw a firm conclusion about source selection from both left and right of ~\ref{fig:probcompare1}.
 In the NH case presented on the left of Fig.~\ref{fig:probcompare1}, the post-oscillation measurements, both without and with decoherence, show that the initial pion decay composition of (1 : 2 : 0) does not exhibit any significant shift.
 Therefore, neutrinos from these sources are not efficient to extract information regarding MDR induced decoherence.
 Conversely, in the case of neutron decay with an initial composition of (1 : 0 : 0), the post-oscillation measurements reveal a marked distinction between the scenarios with and without decoherence.
 Therefore, it is evident that neutrino telescopes must focus on those sources where neutrinos are predominantly produced through the neutron decay mechanism.
 In Parallel, on the right of Fig.~\ref{fig:probcompare1}, with IH, illustrates how the initial composition resulting from charm quark decay reveals a significant shift between observations post-oscillation with and without decoherence.
 This critical insight allows us to pinpoint the sources where this channel plays a pivotal role in enhancing neutrino production, particularly for decoherence investigations.